It's our favourite time of the year - truffle season!

 “Organic wine is healthier”

 The debate about organic versus non-organic rages in the food sector so why not the wine industry?
-You’ve seen those wholesome looking bottles of organic wine - you know the type, even the labels look healthy enough to eat.
+You’ve seen those wholesome looking bottles of organic wine - you know the type where even the labels look healthy enough to eat.

 The arguments for organic wine are much the same as for organic food: fewer pesticides and heavy metals, more omega-3 fatty acids, more antioxidants, no antibiotics or synthetic hormones.